-Once developers have some visibility in the app stores, they can then focus their efforts toward developing engaging creatives (screenshots and preview video) to help convert users for those terms.
+Once developers have some visibility in the iOS and Android app stores, they can then focus their efforts toward developing engaging creatives (screenshots and preview video) to help convert users for the terms they’re targeting.

 An app’s creatives are a vital part of the acquisition funnel.
 The screenshots and preview video need to highlight the functionality and interface of the app to create a clear picture of what the app will look like if downloaded.